BIGJRA/BIGJRA.github.io/rejuv.md

 This is another potentially tough fight, this time, difficult for opposite reasons than the Wailord.
-Its ability prevents stat loss, so our normal strategy doesn’t work as well here.
-Luckily Narcissa’s Gothitelle likes to use Light Screen on Turn 1, so take advantage of those turns to batter the shields!
-The second form isn’t too defensive so you can wear it down if you can survive - Trick Room is an excellent choice.
+Its ability prevents stat loss, so our normal strategy doesn't work as well here.
+Luckily Narcissa's Gothitelle likes to use Light Screen on Turn 1, so take advantage of those turns to batter the shields!
+The second form isn't too defensive so you can wear it down if you can survive - Trick Room is an excellent choice.

-After a scene in Goldenleaf which grants Relationship Points (Narcissa +6), you’ll be free to head to the Lost Castle.
-All the way at the top, you’ll get a chance to battle **Rotom!**
+After a scene in Goldenleaf which grants Relationship Points (Narcissa +6), you'll be free to head to the Lost Castle.
+All the way at the top, you'll get a chance to battle **Rotom!**

 Fly to West Gearen and go talk to Gabriel at the West Gearen power plant.
-Follow him left then up then up again to get access to a room where you can change Rotom’s form!
-You’ll also get the seventh *Department Store Stamp!*
+Follow him left then up then up again to get access to a room where you can change Rotom's form!
+You'll also get the seventh *Department Store Stamp!*

 ## Department Store and Deino

 Next, fly over to the GDC and enter the department store.
-We’ve gotten a ton of stamps in this episode's content, so it’s time to go on a shopping spree!
-Add Gible to your party and fly to Yui’s Ranch, enter GDC, then go to the shopping district and into the store.
+We've gotten a ton of stamps in this episode's content, so it's time to go on a shopping spree!
+Add Gible to your party and fly to Yui's Ranch, enter GDC, then go to the shopping district and into the store.

 Shopping District Mall 5F Vendor 1